xieyuheng/inner/notes/00039-revised-theory-of-knowledge.md

 **Computation** is directed changes (simulation of action).

+- I think Stephen Wolfram is saying "All changes are computation".

 **Computational model** is rule about how to change the state in the next step.

 - For examples: